 Prior to filing your claim for Social Security Disability benefits, you should contact your doctor's office to schedule an appointment.
 You will want to discuss your plans to file for disability benefits with your treating physician.
 When filing a claim for Social Security Disability with the SSA, the SSA will request a written statement from your doctor.
 If you want to increase your chances of receiving Social Security Disability benefits, you will want your doctor to be prepared for this request.

 Sit down and discuss your condition with your doctor.
 Explain how your disability has had an impact on your ability to perform routine day-to-day activities.
 You and you doctor can review the Blue Book listing for the condition you are experiencing to establish if you meet the qualifications.
 Your doctor needs to understand the extent of your disability if he or she is expected to relay the information properly to the SSA when providing them with a written statement.

-During this appointment, you should ask your doctor whether or not he agrees with your claim for disability benefits.
+During this appointment, you should ask your doctor whether or not he agrees that you qualify for disability benefits.
 If your doctor supports your Social Security Disability claim, your chances of receiving a favorable decision from the SSA are significantly increased.

 What Is Needed From Your Doctor?